Educating clients about hyperthyroidism in cats can influence clients’ short-term decisions, as well as the long-term management of their cat.

 Communicate With Clients

 The highest level of practice is assured when the strength of the veterinary team-client bond matches the human bond that all the participants share with the patient.
-Perhaps it is time for veterinary professionals to review their relationships with their clients.

 When a communication breakdown causes tension with a client, apologizing, listening, forming a partnership, and contracting can help resolve the communication problems.